Wilfred/trifle/notes/toolset.md

 closed, so starting the REPL again later would let the dev continue where he/she left off.

+Functions should know which line they were defined on.

 ## Packaging

 The user should be able to package up groups of files that can be